 Month: April | Route: SJC-LAX-BNE-LAX-SJC | Miles: 14,938 (x2) = 29,876

 Let's start with some history.
-From 2015 to 2019 I had the privilege of marketing the world's most popular open source rich text editor, TinyMCE.
+From 2015 to 2019 I had the privilege of leading the marketing team responsible for the world's most popular open source rich text editor, TinyMCE.
 I first used TinyMCE in 2006 in the Joomla!
 CMS, and have used it ever since.

-In this post I will share some of the experiences I had marketing the TinyMCE editor in 2019.
+In this post I will share some of my experiences marketing the TinyMCE editor in 2019.
 Let's start with trips to TinyMCE's development hub in Brisbane, Australia.

 Product Week was an annual event held by Tiny Technologies (the company sponsoring TinyMCE) in Brisbane, Australia.
 It helped bring teams on three continents together to build innovative ideas on the TinyMCE core editor.
 We all met colleagues we would otherwise never meet in-person.

 Beyond the business, a visit to Australia is not complete without discussing the food.
 Australia has a long history of vocational learning, and by the time a chef is cooking your breakfast they've likely been to trade school, apprenticed in at least one kitchen, and will have accumulated nearly a decade's experience.
-No line cooks Down Under.
+Even short order cooks are approaching chef status Down Under.

 Which is why you can get breakfast for $15 that belongs in an American fine dining restaurant, for twice that cost.
 When in Brisbane, the trip is not complete without visiting The Gunshop Cafe in West End.
 Still on the menu today (April 2021) is an amazing pork, apple & sage sausage, bubble & squeak rosti, sauerkraut, honey mustard dressing, and a poached egg.
 It's much better than my lousy photography suggests.